LouWii/hosts-file-edit/README.md

 ### Package

 ```
-$ bozon package
+$ bozon package [linux, mac]
 ```

-Builds the app for OS X, Linux, and Windows, using [electron-builder](https://github.com/electron-userland/electron-builder).
+Builds the app for OS X, Linux, using [electron-builder](https://github.com/electron-userland/electron-builder).

+I had to install `graphicsmagick` and `icnsutils` on my Linux distrib in order to generate the Linux packages.

 ## License